MTES-MCT/action-bidonvilles-api/README.md

 DECLARE
     statements CURSOR FOR
         SELECT tablename FROM pg_tables
-        WHERE tableowner = username AND schemaname = 'public';
+        WHERE tableowner = username AND schemaname = 'public' AND tablename <> 'SequelizeMeta';
 BEGIN
     FOR stmt IN statements LOOP
         EXECUTE 'TRUNCATE TABLE ' || quote_ident(stmt.tablename) || ' CASCADE;';